-In Jersey, as in other jurisdictions, a number of babies are born pre-term (approximately 10 per year are born at less than 29 weeks).
+- In Jersey, as in other jurisdictions, a number of babies are born pre-term (approximately 10 per year are born at less than 29 weeks).
 An early intervention service is currently being piloted to monitor the development of these very vulnerable babies.
 The service, which brings together paediatric physiotherapy, occupational therapy, speech and language therapy and a consultant paediatrician, is in-line with best practice clinical guidelines and aims to identify and address development problems at a very early stage.
-A Paediatric Liaison Health Visitor is to be appointed to provide continuity between the Hospital and Community Care.

-Breast-feeding has a vital role in the health of children.
-Breast fed babies are less likely to become overweight or suffer from a whole range of illnesses and allergies.
-The health visiting service is working to support more mothers to breast-feed for longer.
-Activities include encouraging employers and businesses to provide breastfeeding facilities and providing support at two venues known as baby cafes (with breast feeding support groups and professional advice for new parents).

-Jersey has the highest percentage of economically active women in the world, yet at present employment legislation does not extend to statutory maternity pay and/or leave (although a contributory benefit is payable for 16 weeks in additional to a lump sum grant).
-This legislation which is critical to help support women to breast fed for longer is currently being developed and proposals will go to the States in 2011/2012.
-Following the recommendations of the recent Hall Report, 'The Healthy Child Programme' has been introduced by the Family Nursing and Home Care organisation.
+A Paediatric Liaison Health Visitor is to be appointed to provide continuity between the Hospital and Community Care. - Breast-feeding has a vital role in the health of children.
+Babies who are not breast fed exclusively to 6 months are at increased risk of a number of poor health outcomes.
+Breast fed babies are less likely to become overweight or suffer from a whole range of illnesses and allergies. - The health visiting service is working to support more mothers to breast-feed for longer.
+Activities include encouraging employers and businesses to provide breastfeeding facilities and providing support at two venues known as baby cafes (with breast feeding support groups and professional advice for new parents). - Jersey has the highest percentage of economically active women in the world, yet at present employment legislation does not extend to statutory maternity pay and/or leave (although a contributory benefit is payable for 18 weeks in additional to a lump sum grant).
+Proposals for statutory maternity leave and other family friendly rights are planned to go to the States in 2012. - Following the recommendations of the recent Hall Report3, 'The Healthy Child Programme' has been introduced by the Family Nursing and Home Care organisation.
 It provides universal support for all families with young children and additional support for those who are most vulnerable.

+3The Hall Report (4th Edition)
-All schools currently have access to school nursing.
-An additional school nurse and school nurse assistant are being appointed to support children at Mont à L'Abbé and Haut Vallée schools.

-School nurses currently carry out the standard height and weight measurements in Reception Year, when children start primary school.
+- All schools currently have access to school nursing.
+An additional school nurse and school nurse assistant are being appointed to support children at Mont à L'Abbé and Haut Vallée schools. - School nurses currently carry out the standard height and weight measurements in Reception Year, when children start primary school.
 There are plans to extend this routine measurement to include all children in Year 6.
 This would help improve local data and trends on child health and inform future preventative services for children and families.